novafacing/practical-fuzzing/docs/WriteFirstFuzzer.md

 - Rust tests
 - Triaging a simple heap overflow by searching on GitHub

+You can view the checkpoint at this point in the exercise [here](https://github.com/intel-sandbox/documentation.security.fuzzing.libafl/blob/first-fuzzer-solution-fuzz-target/first-fuzzer-solution/src/main.rs).

 # Create The Fuzzer

 Now that we have an appropriate target and we know there's a bug in it, it's time to